Accolades Card: History

 The Accolades card is seen as a tool to enter this market segment.
 The Wall Street Journal has reported that "the bank has struggled to prove it can cater to wealthy clients with the personalized service offered by some rivals.”
 “The bank says the Accolades card is its first designed solely for clients of its wealth unit.”

 The program is now being managed by Merrill Lynch Wealth Management as part of the Bank of America Corporation.
 Starting January 30, 2017 Merrill Lynch is discontinuing its Merrill Accolades American Express Card and is replacing it with MERRILL+ Visa Signature credit card.
 The new cards will begin to ship in November 2016 and will have fairly different set of benefits.
 The most notable of the changes in benefits is the dropping of the Lounge Club airport card from the benefits.
 The new card will have no annual fee.

-Availability and fees
+Charges

 The annual fee for the Accolades card was $295, however current clients of Bank of America Premier Banking & Investments, Private Bank, and Family Wealth Advisers were qualified to have the annual fee waived each year if they maintained assets greater than $350,000 with BOA and their affiliates.